raulzanardo/m5timercam-pixel-camera/README.md

 - OV3660 camera sensor
 - Internal flash chip upgraded from 4MB to 16MB, with a custom partition layout for firmware plus a large LittleFS photo partition
 - 0.49" OLED display (SSD1306, 64X32 pixels)
+- Battery changed from the default pack to make room for the rear OLED screen

 ## Button GPIO problem